Deploying Azure NetApp Files Preview Features Using Terraform AzAPI Provider

 Deploying the Azure NetApp Files 👷

-I will deploy my ANF structure using the following resources
+I will deploy my ANF structure using the following resources:

 • ANF Account